-If you answered that first question with a yes, then it is time to start moving on and covering more of the basics about bringing a chinchilla home.
+If you answered those questions with a yes, then it is time to start moving on and covering more of the basics about bringing a chinchilla home.

-I could honestly list out hundreds of questions that would be worth asking, but I have decided to narrow it down to the top 5 questions I would recommend you asking and learning from your breeder.
+I could honestly list out hundreds of questions that would be worth asking, but I have decided to narrow it down to the top 5 questions I would recommend you asking.

 This question is essential so that you understand what environment your chinchilla has been exposed to prior to your adoption.

 You also want to know how friendly your chinchilla will be with you, kids, and other chinchillas, in case you want to adopt a second a chinchilla.

 You also want to know how much work is going to be needed to socialize your chinchilla.

 This question can help you understand if you need to give your chinchilla space for a while when you arrive home, or if you just need to allow your chinchilla to adapt slowly with soft and light interaction.

 #2: Can You Show Me How To Hold My Chinchilla?